gpapageorg/wsweb/README.md

-Web Inteface for weatherStation(s) using React.js And Django
+Web Inteface for weatherStation(s) using React.js And Djanga